Ipsen: In Oncology

 Decapeptyl (triptorelin) is an analogue of the natural gonadotropin-releasing hormone (GnRH), approved for the treatment of locally advanced metastatic prostate cancer, central precocious puberty (CPP), endometriosis, uterine fibroma, and in-vitro fertilization, and used as adjuvant treatment in combination with tamoxifen or an aromatase inhibitor for women at high-risk of breast cancer recurrence.

 Somatuline (lanreotide) is a synthetic version of the natural hormone somatostatin, which is found naturally in the human body.
 Used for the treatment of neuroendocrine tumors (NETs), carcinoid syndrome or acromegaly.

 Onivyde (irinotecan liposome injection) is prescribed in combination with fluorouracil (5-FU) and leucovorin (LV), for the treatment of patients with metastatic adenocarcinoma of the pancreas after disease progression following gemcitabine-based therapy.

 Tazverik is an inhibitor of the enzyme EZH2 (enhancer of zeste homologue 2) used to treat follicular lymphoma, which is a cancer of the immune system, as well as epithelioid sarcoma which is a rare, slow-growing type of soft tissue cancer which often begin in the soft tissue under the skin of a finger, hand, forearm, lower leg or foot, and in the abdomen or pelvic area.

+In March 2026, Ipsen voluntarily withdrew Tazverik® (tazemetostat) from the market as a precautionary measure following a reassessment of the medicine's benefit–risk profile.
+The company stated that the decision was taken in consultation with health authorities after emerging data raised uncertainties regarding the treatment's long‑term efficacy and safety in adults with relapsed or refractory follicular lymphoma.
+The withdrawal applied to all remaining commercial supplies and ongoing distribution of the drug.

 These indications are approved under FDA accelerated approval based on overall response rate and duration of response.
 Continued approval for these indications may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).